samuel-walters/Cloud-computing-with-AWS/README.md

 ### Public Cloud

-Public clouds are owned and operated by a third-party cloud service providers, which deliver their computing resources like servers and storage over the Internet.
+Public clouds are owned and operated by third-party cloud service providers, which deliver their computing resources like servers and storage over the Internet.
 AWS (Amazon Web Services) is an example of a public cloud.
 With a public cloud, all hardware, software and other supporting infrastructure is owned and managed by the cloud provider.
 You access these services and manage your account using a web browser.

-### Private Cloud (on premises)
+### Private Cloud (On Premises)

 A private cloud refers to cloud computing resources used exclusively by a single business or organisation.
 A private cloud can be physically located on the company’s on-site datacenter.
 Some companies also pay third-party service providers to host their private cloud.
-A private cloud is one in which the services and infrastructure are maintained on a private network.

-### Hybrid cloud
+### Hybrid Cloud

-Hybrid clouds combine public and private clouds, bound together by technology that allows data and applications to be shared between them.
-By allowing data and applications to move between private and public clouds, a hybrid cloud gives your business greater flexibility, more deployment options and helps optimise your existing infrastructure, security and compliance.
+Hybrid clouds combine public and private clouds.
+By allowing data and applications to move between private and public clouds, a hybrid cloud gives the business greater flexibility, more deployment options, and helps optimise the business's existing infrastructure, security and compliance.

 For example, banks can opt for a hybrid cloud computing architecture.
 Banks could store data such as a user's personal bank account details on their own premises where they have a great deal of control over the security of sensitive information.
-But areas of the business that are not sensitive, such as the registration page of the bank's website, could be put onto the cloud.
-That way, even if someone manages to gain access to the data, they do not gain any confidential information.
-By therefore adopting for a hybrid architecture, a bank can manage its own security whilst reaping the rewards of cloud computing such as cost effectiveness and scalability.
+But areas of the business that are not sensitive, such as the registration page of the bank's website, could be put onto a public cloud.
+That way, even if someone manages to gain access to the data, they do not get their hands on any confidential information.
+By therefore adopting a hybrid approach, a bank can manage its own security but still reap the rewards of cloud computing such as cost effectiveness and scalability.

 ## Benefits of Cloud Computing

 * Security

-Many cloud providers offer a broad set of policies, technologies and controls that strengthen your security posture overall, helping protect your data, apps and infrastructure from potential threats.
+Many cloud providers offer a broad set of policies, technologies and controls that strengthen a company's security posture overall, helping them protect their data, apps and infrastructure from potential threats.

 * Cost